JaJa2006/MAD24_P04_Team2/README.md

 •	Fingerprint login to increase security. (use biometric sensor)

-•	Export and import page for back up of the
+•	Export and import page for back up of the app